cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 @operation
 def stop(**kwargs):
-    # setting this runtime property allowed us to refer to properties which
+    # setting this runtime property enabled properties to be referred to that
-    # are set during runtime from different time in the node instance's lifecycle
+    # are set during runtime from a different time in the node instance's lifecycle
     webserver_root = ctx.instance.runtime_properties['webserver_root']
     try:
         with open(os.path.join(webserver_root, 'python-webserver.pid'), 'r') as f: